The screenshot above shows BigAl 2.4.0 in action on Puppy Linux 2.16.1 running in VMware Player for a time consuming "stop and continue" calculation.

 pow|^

-A and B are unlimited integer
+N power(A,N) A and B are

 a